ThEnderYoshi/sf-terraria-adventure/ExternalAssets/Docs/BigLoreDoc.md

 Studies suggest that right under The Wastes lies a massive, plant-like organism that produces these growths as some kind of waste product.

+### Gohst Sauce

+> Replaces Bee Wax.

+The Battery Acid produced by the many Spawners of [Toriel's House] will often leak out and mix with the surrounding Wallpaper Mold, creating a substance called "Gohst Sauce".

+Different amounts of each ingredients create different "flavors", as they're coloquially called.
+Each flavor has its own properties.
+Certain concentrations, in large quantities, form the many "Gohsts" that plague Toriel's House.
+The right amount of Wallpaper Mold, however, can create a being known as [MOTHERSPAWNER].

 ### SOULs

 > Replaces ores, life crystals/fruits and crystals.